stanfieldr/ghetto-skype/README.md

 # Ghetto Skype
-Are you tired of a dinosaur program?
-Do you hate clicking picture links?
-Does Skype for Linux randomly show people going offline and downright being unreliable?
+Are you tired of a buggy 32 bit official Skype client?
 Then Ghetto Skype is for you!

 ## Installing